 Often, insurance companies will offer you a quick settlement.
 Usually, the pitch goes, "Here's some money for your inconvenience if you sign this release."
 However, before you sign a release, know this:

-Once You Sign a Release, Your Claim Is Over Forever
+Once You Sign a Claim Release Your Claim Is Over Forever

 If you sign a release, you must be CERTAIN that it's enough money to cover the cost of your damages and injuries.
 This includes things like future medical bills, pain, suffering, lost wages, lost future earning capacity and the like.
 (In Texas, you have a right to compensation for all of these things after a wreck!)